 Kauaʻi’s endangered seabirds face a number of threats, including introduced predators, loss of breeding habitat, habitat modification from invasive plants or introduced ungulates, light attraction and collision with powerlines.
 These are leading to the catastrophic declines we are currently seeing today.
 So what can be done about this?
 There are a number of large-scale measures now underway through organizations such as the Kauaʻi Endangered Seabird Recovery Project, but there are also many ways that you yourself can help too.

-During the peak fall-out period, the Save Our Shearwaters (SOS) project operates out of the Kauaʻi Humane Society.
-Aid stations are set up around the island at fire stations and other locales to facilitate the collection of birds.
-Be vigilant during this period for downed birds, particularly around bright light sources in areas like Waimea, Kekaha, Hanapepe, Eleʻele, Port Allen, Lihue, Kapaʻa and Hanalei.
-If you find a downed bird, collect it and take it to an aid station.
+Save our Shearwaters (SOS) is a native bird rehabilitation organization that cares for and re-releases all injured native Hawaiian bird species.
+During seabird fallout season, aid stations are set up around the island at fire stations and other locales to facilitate the collection of downed seabirds, so they can be health-checked by SOS before being released.
+Be vigilant during this period (September-December) for downed seabirds, particularly around bright light sources in areas like Waimea, Kekaha, Hanapepe, Eleʻele, Port Allen, Lihue, Kapaʻa and Hanalei.
+If you find a downed seabird in an urban area, it is a victim of fallout.
+Carefully collect it, take it to an aid station and call the SOS 24-hour hotline at (808) 635-5117).
 SOS will do the rest!
 If these downed birds are not collected then they will either die of starvation, exposure, or predation, so please make sure you pick them up and deliver them to safety.
-For more information on the SOS project, as well as exact locations of aid stations, check out their website at: https://saveourshearwaters.org/
+For more information on the SOS project, as well as exact locations of aid stations, check out their website using the link below:

-If you want to pass on information to us about the location of downed birds, or areas where you have found downed birds in the past, feel free to drop us an email on our ‘Contact Us’ page.
+If youʻd like to pass on information to us about the location of downed birds, or areas where you have found downed birds in the past, feel free to drop us an email on our ‘Contact Us’ page.
+We regularly use this kind of information in our light pollution reduction work.

 Keep cats indoors